Kutná Hora: Sights

 Since 1961, the historic town centre is protected as an urban monument reservation, the fourth largest in the Czech Republic with an area of 61 ha.
 In 1995, the centre of Kutná Hora, including the Sedlec area, was designated a UNESCO World Heritage Site because of its outstanding architecture and its influence on subsequent architectural developments in other Central European city centres.

 The most valuable monuments in the town centre, protected as national cultural monuments, are the Church of Saint Barbara and the Italian Court, but the historic town centre also includes more than 300 other cultural monuments.
 In 2023, the Sedlec area and the Church of Saint Barbara were visited by 290 and 250 thousand people respectively, making them one of the most important tourist destinations of the region and the 2nd and 3rd most visited sacral monuments in the Czech Republic (after Svatá Hora in Příbram).
+Since 2026, the Church of the Assumption of Our Lady and Saint John the Baptist in Sedlec and the Sedlec Ossuary have been also protected as national cultural monuments.